-We’ve come to the realization that many women are buying and using all of the wrong hair products.
-Whenever you notice you have a hair issue that needs some attention, do your research before heading to your nearest drugstore.
-It’s not a surprise that you don’t see many shampoos that say “shampoo for oily scalp or oily scalp shampoo” on the label and there’s a reason for that.
+We’ve realized that many women buy and use the wrong hair products.
+When you notice a hair issue that needs attention, research it before heading to your nearest drugstore.
+It’s not a surprise that you don’t see many shampoos that say “shampoo for oily scalp or oily scalp shampoo” on the label, and there’s a reason for that.

 Who Should Use Oily Hair Shampoo?

 You’d be surprised to learn that there are some hair types that don’t do well with oily hair shampoos.
-According to Leon-Van Gorkhom, Senior Hair Care Manager at Unilever, “If you have coarse thick or damaged hair, you need not to remove oiliness from your scalp.
+According to Leon-Van Gorkhom, Senior Hair Care Manager at Unilever, “If you have coarse thick or damaged hair, you need not remove oiliness from your scalp.
 Your focus is on conditioning your hair.
 Therefore, it would be better to use conditioning shampoo.”
 In other words: Curly and coarse girls, you may notice that you have an oily scalp and dry hair but an oily hair shampoo is not the right poo for you.